 Prurigo nodularis is a chronic skin disease that can cause a significant impact on a patients quality of life.
 Breaking the itch-scratch cycle requires a multifaceted approach and patients should be encouraged to continue with therapy to reduce scratching and picking at the lesions.
 It may be necessary to involve behavioral therapy if required.
 It is important to explain to patients that prurigo nodularis lesions may be chronic and very difficult to improve completely.

-Finally, the pharmacist should educate the patient on potential adverse reactions of the medications.
+Finally, the pharmacist should educate the patient on potential adverse reactions of the medications and report back to the clinical team if there are complications.

 |||Harbaoui S,Litaiem N, Acquired Perforating Dermatosis 2019 Jan; [PubMed PMID: 30969537]|